oracle/terraform-provider-oci/website/docs/r/core_ipsec_connection_tunnel_management.html.markdown

 ---

 # oci_core_ipsec_connection_tunnel_management
-This resource provides the Ip Sec Connection Tunnel Management resource in Oracle Cloud Infrastructure Core service.
+This resource provides the Ipsec Connection Tunnel Management resource in Oracle Cloud Infrastructure Core service.
+Api doc link for the resource: https://docs.oracle.com/iaas/api/#/en/iaas/latest/IpsecConnectionTunnelManagement

+Example terraform configs related to the resource : https://github.com/oracle/terraform-provider-oci/tree/master/examples/

 Updates the specified tunnel.
 This operation lets you change tunnel attributes such as the routing type (BGP dynamic routing or static routing).
 Here are some important notes: